 For completely custom enemy abilities, Override

-to define behavior:ActivateAbility -> Play Montage (Montage: AM_MyAttack) -> Apply Gameplay Effect (Effect: GE_Damage)
+ActivateAbilityto define behavior:ActivateAbility -> Play Montage (Montage: AM_MyAttack) -> Apply Gameplay Effect (Effect: GE_Damage) -

 Add the ability to

-:BP_EnemyInfo -> Abilities -> Default Ability Sets -> Add (Class: GA_MyEnemyAbility)
+Default Ability SetsinBP_EnemyInfo:BP_EnemyInfo -> Abilities -> Default Ability Sets -> Add (Class: GA_MyEnemyAbility) -

 Update the Behavior Tree to trigger the ability: